 You don’t want glass surfaces to just look clean, you want them to be disinfected and completely free of germs.
 Each one of our top seven products have ingredients that specifically disinfect surfaces.

 While ammonia alone may kill many germs, like salmonella and E. coli, it isn’t recognized as a disinfectant by the FDA.
 Even when combined with isopropyl alcohol — as in Windex — it is not an effective defense against staphylococcus and other dangerous bacteria.

 Other chemicals commonly used in glass cleaners offer more protection against germs but can cause irritation to the skin and respiratory system if used improperly.
 Vinegar is a great natural antibacterial disinfectant, but many find the smell offensive, and it sometimes fails to thoroughly clean tough jobs.

 When you shouldn’t use glass/window cleaner

 While window cleaners are great products for many jobs around the house, they need to be kept away from certain tasks.
 For the most part, window/glass cleaners are not intended for use on automobile surfaces and tinted glass because common ingredients will damage them.

 Many manufacturers of glass cleaners offer separate products for automobile use, but Stoner does claim that their glass cleaner spray is safe for car surfaces.

 Stoner - Invisible Glass

-Unique since the company says its safe for car surfaces.
-It also performed well on the glass and microwave tests.
+Unique since the company says it's safe for car surfaces, this product also performed well in our glass and microwave tests.